Party Committee Elections

 Applications for the following roles need the support of five party members:

-• Welsh Party Committee Members (the five members supporting applications for the Representative from Local Government on the Policy Development Committee must all be Liberal Democrat councillors elected in Wales).
+- The Representative from Local Government on the Policy Development Committee (note that all five supporters must be Liberal Democrat councillors elected in Wales).

 Applications for other roles do not need support.

-Members will be able to show their support for your application in two ways from Sunday 21st September:
+Members can show their support for your application in two ways:

-You will be able to ask members you know to support you by email, phone, or social media.
+You can ask members you know to support you by email, phone, or social media.
 But please don’t send bulk messages or use contact details from any party databases.

 Also, don’t ask party staff to support your application.
 Staff must stay neutral and work with whoever is elected.